Skip to main content

 Fully quit and relaunch Claude Desktop

-On macOS, use Cmd+Q — closing the window is not enough.
+On macOS, Cmd+Q (not just close window).
 MCP servers are only loaded at startup.

 Verify

-After relaunching, open a new conversation and click the tools indicator in the input bar.
-You should see magicpost listed with 8 tools available:
+After relaunch, open a new conversation and click the tools indicator in the input bar.
+You should see magicpost listed with 25 tools available.
+Try:

-Claude will call list_my_posts and read back your upcoming posts.
+Claude will call list_my_posts and read back what’s coming up.

 Troubleshooting